 The program is sensitive to the applied research needs of specialized livestock producers, helping them to become commercially successful and sustainable.
 The primary activities in our research and development program are aimed at transferring existing knowledge and creating new information and technology to benefit all specialized livestock industries.

 We seek to form partnerships with other research organizations and individuals with similar goals in aid of specialized livestock industries in Saskatchewan and Canada.
-Alliances have been formed within a well staffed veterinary college, and with an entire university and several local private research organizations.
+Alliances have been formed within a well-staffed veterinary college, an entire university, and several local private research organizations.
 The University of Saskatchewan is one of the few universities in North America having human health sciences, veterinary health sciences, and agricultural science faculties on one campus.
 Off campus partners include other universities and government research facilities.
 The sharing of expertise and resources is fundamental to the success of our research efforts.

 - Provide technology transfer and extension to the industry, including producers and veterinarians on ongoing research projects and research results from around the world.

 - Based on identified research and development needs, coordinate and perform basic and applied research for:

 2. animal growth and performance, herd management, behavioural studies, humane practices, disease prevention, reproduction, nutrition